behnazkhoshnood/Nonogram-puzzle/README.md

 1. Try to submit the form with an invalid email address and verify that a relevant error message appears.

-1. Try to submit the form with all inputs valid and verify that a success message appears and Modal closes after few Seconds.
+1. Try to submit the form with all inputs valid and verify that a success message appears and Modal closes after a few seconds.

-1. A massage will be send to support from the player with their request.
+1. A message will be sent to support from the player with their request.

  **Hint button testing:**

-- In rules page the hint button shows the number of hints left and in each click shows a new hint till the player ran out of hints.
+- In the rules page, the hint button shows the number of hints left, and in each click shows a new hint till the player ran out of hints.

  **Nanogram puzzle rules testing:**

-- **When colored button is active:**
+- **When the colored button is active:**

-  - If player click on the colored squares; this square shows it's color and player don't lose any life.
+  - If the player clicks on the colored squares; this square shows it's color and players don't lose any life.

-  - If player click on the gray squares; this square shows it's color and player loses a life.
+  - If the player clicks on the gray squares; this square shows its color and the player loses a life.

-- **When gray button is active:**
+- **When the gray button is active:**

-  - If player click on the colored squares; this square shows it's color and player loses a life.
+  - If the player clicks on the colored squares; this square shows its color and the player loses a life.

-  - If player click on the gray squares; this square shows it's color and player don't lose any life.
+  - If the player clicks on the gray squares; this square shows it's color and players don't lose any life.

 - **Losing and wining Rules:**

 - When the player lost all their lives an alert shows up that they lost the game and page reloads.

-- When the player find all the colored boxes or all the gray boxes before they run out of lives; player wins the game and get an alert that they have won the game, all the squares are shown and the page reloads.
+- When the player finds all the colored boxes or all the gray boxes before they run out of lives; the player wins the game and gets an alert that they have won the game, all the squares are shown and the page reloads.

 **Google map testing:**

-- When player clicks on a table row which shows one of the 10 top players:
+- When the player clicks on a table row which shows one of the 10 top players:
   - The color and background color of this row changes.
-  - Map increases the zoom on the location.
+  - The map increases the zoom on the location.
-  - Pages scrolles smoothly to the location of this player.
+  - The page scrolls smoothly to the location of this player.

 ### **Further Testing**